 The ‘and’ had been the stepping stone from one topic to the next, each linking in some way to the previous one and each gaining something in the process.
 All of these issues (and their interdependence) acquired extra resonance and richness from being viewed through the lens of Buddhist thought and considered in the light of age-old Buddhist insights and practices.

 So this brief conjunction ‘AND’ has allowed me to cast my net wide, to include all the facets of Buddhist teachings that seem most alive, relevant and rewarding to me today.
-The central wisdom of Dependent Origination – the net of Indra which supports the world and our consciousness – is its foundation.
+The central wisdom of interdependence – the net of Indra which supports the world and our consciousness – is its foundation.
 Its other face is emptiness – the dynamic quality that goes beyond all fixity, mediates between all duality, and, far from being a lack, is the very basis of abundant fullness, the space that allows for form.
+So Buddhism And: Interdependence, Emptiness, Non-Duality.

 I’ve always been what I term a ‘freelance’ Buddhist, attached to no particular school or sangha (whilst attempting to evade accusations of eclecticism and possible superficiality by careful study of its many branches).
 What attracts me are the Dharma’s psychological insights and supremely practical message about living well.
 I first came across Buddhist ideas as a teenager in the Zen writings of Hubert Benoit and Alan Watts.
 Later, in my twenties, I visited Samye Ling, the first Tibetan Centre in the UK, where, sitting by a lily pond, I received meditation instruction from Akong Rinpoche.
 Much later came both formal study and organised retreats.
 I studied Buddhism at SOAS, where Learning was comprehensive but Belief frowned upon.
 At the same time I began training as a psychotherapist using a Buddhist-influenced approach, where, by contrast, all theory and intellectualisation were devalued in favour of attention to emotion and intuition.
 I found that attending to both aspects at the same time enabled me to keep as sense of balance and perspective, which I now see as a helpful example of ‘AND’ at work.